Miss Austen Regrets

 Miss Austen Regrets is a 2007 biographical drama television film directed by Jeremy Lovering and written by Gwyneth Hughes.
 It stars Olivia Williams as Jane Austen, with Imogen Poots, Greta Scacchi, Hugh Bonneville, Adrian Edmondson and Jack Huston.
-It premiered on 21 August 2007 on BBC 1 in the United Kingdom and on 3 February 2008 in the United States by PBS' drama anthology television series Masterpiece as part of The Complete Jane Austen, the US version of The Jane Austen Season.
+It premiered on 21 August 2007 on BBC One in the United Kingdom and on 3 February 2008 in the United States by PBS' drama anthology television series Masterpiece as part of The Complete Jane Austen, the US version of The Jane Austen Season.

 Summary

 In 1802, Jane Austen receives a proposal of marriage, which she accepts.
 Her sister Cassandra is concerned and asks her if she is sure of her choice.
 By the next morning, Jane has changed her mind, although she wonders if she has made the right decision.

 In 1814, Jane and Cassandra attend the wedding of their niece Anna Austen to Benjamin Lefroy.
 "Favourite aunt" Jane accompanies her niece Fanny and brother Edward Austen-Knight home.
 Fanny showers her aunt with questions about love, marriage, and particularly, why Jane herself never married.
 Fanny introduces Jane to one of her potential suitors, Mr. Plumptre, but Jane is unsure if their love is real or not.
 Admitting that she herself has no experience, Jane still declares that everyone should have the chance to marry once for love.

 Jane is startled and surprised to receive an unexpected visit from Fanny's uncle, the Reverend Brook Bridges – a man who has clearly played a part in Jane's past.
 Reverend Bridges has concerns about Jane as a role model, "leading her young niece astray with her fanciful ideas and clever wit".
 His worst fears are confirmed when Fanny, convinced that Mr. Plumptre will not propose, blames Jane for standing in the way of her desire to be happily married.

-The following year, Jane travels to London where her other brother Henry lives, whom she has asked to accompany her to negotiate with her publisher over her new novel, Emma.
-Henry suddenly takes ill, and Jane is helped by a young and handsome doctor, Charles Haden, who heals her brother and is able to help secure Emma's publication.
+The following year, Jane travels to London where another of her brothers, Henry, lives.
+She asks him to accompany her to negotiate with her publisher over her new novel, Emma.
+Henry suddenly becomes ill, and Jane is helped by a young and handsome doctor, Charles Haden, who heals her brother and is able to help secure Emma's publication.
 Jane is flattered by his attention, and fancies that he admires her for more than her writing.
 With Fanny's arrival in London, Doctor Haden's attentions turn to her, and Jane becomes sullen and resentful.
 She returns to Hampshire to continue writing her next novel, but becomes ill herself.